jsta/r-docker-tutorial/README.md

 A docker tutorial for reproducible research.

 This is an introduction to Docker designed for participants with knowledge about R and RStudio.
-The introduction is intended to be helping people who need Dockerfor a project.
+The introduction is intended to be helping people who need Docker for a project.
 We first explain what Docker is and why it is useful.
 Then we go into the the details on how to use it for a reproducible transportable project.